EinTim23/switchws/README.md

 ## Switch WS
 A websocket client library that targets the nintendo switch.
 It uses [easywsclient](https://github.com/dhbaird/easywsclient) as reference.
-You should be able to use this library on linux based operating systems too.

 ### Known issues
 - The library doesn't verify the SSL certificates which might lead to security issues